 The phrase is French and means “already seen“.
 The deja vu phenomenon describes an experience in which, for a few seconds or fractions of seconds, we feel that something we are experiencing at the moment has already happened in the past.

-Deja vu is a hotly debated issue that preoccupies scientists, psychologists and mystics.
+Deja vu is a hotly debated issue that preoccupies scientists, psychologists, and mystics.
 As it is expected, opinions and explanations differ.

-Scientific point of view
+The scientific point of view

 Scientists, being more rational, explain deja vu as a temporary “dysfunction” of the brain, which mixes the past with the present.
 Put more simply, imagine the brain as a computer.
 Every day, every hour, every moment, this computer “stores” in the memory everything that happens, just like computer files with dates.

 Two opinions of psychologists

-But after many years you no longer remember that incident at all.
+But after many years, you no longer remember that incident at all.
 And now you are going back to the countryside and see the same tree or a similar one.
 Your mind instantly recalls the forgotten memory, but instead of remembering the old event, you confuse it with the present one.
 The same can happen if the tree you see resembles a tree that you once saw in the dream but have forgotten.

 The second opinion of psychologists is less rationalist and has some unexplainable “loopholes”.
-Some psychologists do not reject the ability of the subconscious to act prophetic during sleep and to speak through dreams.
+Some psychologists do not reject the ability of the subconscious to act prophetically during sleep and to speak through dreams.
 So, they explain the phenomenon of deja vu as an instant recall of a prophetic dream that had been forgotten.

 Mystics reject any scientific view.
 Perhaps we all have heard an opinion that deja vu is a forgotten memory of our previous incarnations.